 Hi, Tina!
 Thanks for meeting with me.
 To start: I know I’ve asked you a few times, but how many kids and how many pets do you guys have?

 We have four boys; Micah is 10, Evan is eight, Joel is turning six on Sunday, and Nathaniel is three.
-We have three dogs, two cats, one snake, a few cats, and four turtles…that’s pretty much it.
+We have three dogs, two cats, one snake, and four turtles…that’s pretty much it.

 Haha “that’s it.”
 I’m so impressed.
 What are the dogs’ names?
 Do the turtles have names?

-The dogs are Corbin, Shep, Rooster, and Petey.
+The dogs are Piper, Pac, Rooster, and Petey.
 And I’ve had the turtles so long, that I just call them turtles.
 Is that terrible?
-Two of them are from the 7th grade.
+Two of them I’ve had since the 7th grade.

 Sorry…what?
 You’ve had two of the same turtles since seventh grade?!

 Yes, and I’ve had the other two (native box turtles) for 15 years, from when I was a veterinary technician.
 They both had their shells ripped apart, and we had to epoxy the them back together.
-They can never be re-released, so, I just put them in with my other two turtles from 7th grade.
+They can never be re-released, so, I just put them in with my other two turtles.

 This is the best story I’ve heard all day.

 (Laughs) I have no idea how old they are, but they’re going strong.
 They get baths, and I trim their beaks and nails.
-Sometimes they crawl around outside their tank for a while.
+We take them outside on nice days.
 I’m just going to give them to the boys when they move out!

 FUTURE TURTLE OWNERS